- Advice on reading and writing mathematical proofs.

 - [R] The Joy of Cryptography by Mike Rosulek.

 - [G] Foundations of Cryptography by Oded Goldreich.
 Two-volume gem for the advanced and theory-savy readers.

 Books on applied crypto

 These are excellent references for more examples of concrete cryptosystems used in practice.
 After this course, you should be able to critically evaluate the merits or deficiencies of the cryptosystems therein (and any new cryptographic constructions you encounter).

 - Handbook of Applied Cryptography by Alfred J. Menezes, Paul C. van Oorschot, and Scott A. Vanstone.

 - Cryptography: Theory and Practice by Douglas R. Stinson.

 - Applied Cryptography by Bruce Schneier.

-Math, algorithms, and complexity
+Books on math, algorithms, and complexity

 - Introduction to Algorithms by Thomas Cormen, Charles Leiserson, Ron Rivest, and Cliff Stein.